6 Easy Ways to Stay Healthy During Pregnancy:

 6. Get Plenty of Sleep – Sleep on Chemical Free Bamboo Bedding

 Getting ample sleep (7 to 9 hours) is important for you and your growing baby.
 Try to sleep on your left side to improve blood flow to you and your child.
-Keep your legs and knees bent, and put a pillow between your legs.
-Sleep on chemical free, undyed 100% bamboo sheets that keep mom cool and comfortable throughout the night.
-Wear loose fitting pajamas.
-Pregnancy Pillows and Pregnancy Sheets are a pregnant mother's sleeping companion.
+Keep your legs and knees bent, and put a pillow between your legs, so that you take the stress off your belly.
+Sleep on chemical free, as undyed 100% bamboo Maternity Sheets that keep mom cool and comfortable throughout the night.
+Wear loose fitting pajamas, and use pregnancy pillows and BedVoyage Maternity Sheets, these are all a pregnant mother’s perfect sleeping companions.